 That’s all, plugin and theme editors will now disappear from themes and plugins menus in the WordPress admin area.

-If you don’t want to edit the files directly, then you can install the Sucuri WordPress plugin which offers 1-click hardening feature.
+If you don’t want to edit the files directly, then you can install the Sucuri WordPress plugin which offers the 1-click hardening feature.

 Proper Way to Edit WordPress Theme and Plugin Files